iTzTalha/baatCHEAT/README.md

 # baatCHEAT
-A clone of the WhatsApp/Facebook Messenger app made with Android Studio and Firebase / Firestore.
+A clone of the WhatsApp / Facebook Messenger app made with Android Studio and Firebase / Firestore.

 # Features
 * Messaging